What is ROIC vs ROCE?

 ROIC is an abbreviation for Return on Invested Capital.
 ROIC is a profitability ratio that measures the returns that investors earn from the capital they’ve invested in a company.
 It shows how efficiently the company is using the funds provided by the investors to generate income for the business.

 The invested capital is a subset of employed capital, and it is the percentage of capital that is actively invested in the business.
-ROIC is calculated by obtaining the Net Profit After Tax (Net income – Dividends) divided by capital employed.
+ROIC is calculated by obtaining the Net Profit After Tax (Net income – Dividends) divided by invested capital.

 What is ROCE?